metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Marcus Peters may be a point of weakness in man coverage.
 Wouldn't be surprised to see Kansas pick on Jemel Dean in the same manner.

 I'm not a fan of the Ravens running these replacement blitzes.
 These are blitzes relying on confusion to hit home instead of numerical advantage.

+Tyreek Hill is such a difference maker even when he's used as a decoy.
+Baltimore's defense has gone out of its way to watch him, to the detriment of the rest of their coverage.